Sangeeta Sindhi Bahl

-Sangeeta Sindhi Bahl (born 9 February 1965) became the oldest Indian woman to climb the world's tallest peak (8848.86 m), when she summitted Mount Everest in May 2018, at the age of 53 years.
+Sangeeta Sindhi Bahl (born 9 February 1965) became the oldest Indian woman to climb the world's tallest peak (8848.86 m), when she summited Mount Everest in May 2018, at the age of 53 years.
 She also became the first woman from the Indian union territory of Jammu and Kashmir to scale the mountain.
 Bahl is a former Miss India finalist.

 Mountaineering

 Sangeeta Bahl first took up mountain climbing at the age of 46.
 Encouraged and trained by her husband Ankur Bahl, an already-accomplished mountaineer, she tackled Kilimanjaro (5895 m) with him in 2011.
 Two years later, Bahl climbed Mount Elbrus (5642 m), Europe's highest peak, before becoming, in 2014, the third Indian woman to climb Antarctica's Mount Vinson (4897 m).
 One year later, she scaled Aconcagua (6962 m), the highest peak of South America.

 Mount Everest climb 2018

 Bahl's first attempt to climb Everest in 2017 failed due to altitude sickness.
 After fifty days on the mountain, symptoms of altitude sickness emerged and she had to be evacuated from a high-altitude base camp, along with six other climbers similarly affected.
 Bahl was struck with the illness despite having prepared by climbing two 6000 m mountains in the lead up.

 On 19 May 2018, she reached the summit of Everest at her second attempt.
 High winds and snowfalls added challenging conditions as Bahl made her final push to the summit, approaching from the South Col-side.
 She was supported in her ascent by two Sherpas as her mountain guides, whom Bahl names as Ngaa Tenji and "Nurbu Sherpa".
 During this second attempt, Bahl did not suffer from any symptoms of altitude sickness, which she attributes to thorough preparation and rigorous training.
 In attaining the summit, Bahl surpassed Premlata Agrawal's record as the oldest Indian woman to reach it, Agrawal having made the climb in 2011.